Titles of Nobility Amendment

 The Titles of Nobility Amendment is a proposed and still-pending amendment to the United States Constitution.
 The 11th Congress passed it on May 1, 1810, and submitted to the state legislatures for ratification.
 It would strip United States citizenship from any citizen who accepted a title of nobility from an "emperor, king, prince or foreign power".
 On two occasions between 1812 and 1816, it was within two states of the number needed to become part of the Constitution.
 Congress did not set a time limit for its ratification, so the amendment is still pending before the states.
-Ratification by an additional 26 states is now needed for its adoption.

 Text from Amendment

 Background

 This proposed amendment would amplify both Article I, Section 9, Clause 8, which prohibits the federal government from issuing titles of nobility or honor, and Section 10, Clause 1, which prohibits the states from issuing them.

 One theory for why the Congress proposed the amendment is that it was in response to the 1803 marriage of Napoleon Bonaparte's younger brother, Jerome, and Betsy Patterson of Baltimore, Maryland, who gave birth to a boy for whom she wanted aristocratic recognition from France.
 The child, named Jérôme Napoléon Bonaparte, was not born in the United States, but in the United Kingdom on July 7, 1805 – nevertheless, he would have held U.S. citizenship through his mother.
-Another theory is that his mother actually desired a title of nobility for herself and, indeed, she is referred to as the "Duchess of Baltimore" in many texts written about the amendment (not to be confused with Baron Baltimore, a British-Irish title one of whose holders was the namesake for the city of Baltimore).
+Another theory is that his mother actually desired a title of nobility for herself and, indeed, she is referred to as the "Duchess of Baltimore" in many texts written about the amendment (not to be confused with Baron Baltimore, a British-Irish title with the city of Baltimore named after the 2nd baron).
 The marriage had been annulled in 1805 – well before the amendment's proposal by the 11th Congress.
 Nonetheless, Representative Nathaniel Macon of North Carolina is recorded to have said, when voting on the amendment, that "he considered the vote on this question as deciding whether or not we were to have members of the Legion of Honor in this country."

+The purpose of this Amendment was to prevent those holding foreign titles, and thus the allegiance demanded by those titles, from being able to run for an office of government in the newly created Republic.
+This was out of fear that the foreign powers bestowing those titles would use them as markers to call in favors to either pass or impede the passing of unfavorable laws.